cilium/cilium/Documentation/operations/upgrade.rst

 * There is a known issue (:gh-issue:`24502`) with CiliumNetworkPolicies that makes the ``kube-apiserver`` entity unreliable.
 Until this is resolved, it is recommended to grant access to the apiserver by the special ``world`` entity.
-This bug is present from v1.13.0.
+This bug is present in versions v1.13.0 through v1.13.2.

 1.13.1 Upgrade Notes
 --------------------